guilhemmarchand/trackme/docs/userguide.rst

 - The default duration of acknowledges is define by the macro named "trackme_ack_default_duration"
 - Every 5 minutes, the tracker scheduled report named "TrackMe - Ack tracker" verifies if an acknowledge has reached its expiration and will update its status if required
 - The tracker as well verifies the current state of the entity, if the entity has flipped again to a green state, the acknowledge is disabled
-- An acknowledge can be acknowledged again within the UI, which will extend its expiration for another cycle of 24 hours from now
+- An acknowledge can be acknowledged again within the UI, which will extend its expiration for another cycle

 **Acknowledge for an active alert is inactive:**